 Pete has had three main careers: on leaving school he completed an apprenticeship and became an External Planning Engineer for PO Telephones (now BT.)
 After 7 years he quit to become a salesman and sales manager with blue chip companies such as United Biscuits, Esselte Meto and Coca Cola, where he won the prestiguous UK Salesman of the Year award in 1986.
 Finally Pete embraced care work and was sponsored through university to gain a BA (Hons) in social work.
 He has now retired as a registered social worker.
 Previously he also studied as a counsellor / psychotherapist, gaining the BACP Diploma.

-Pete is married to second wife Sue and between them they have four adult offsping plus nine grandchildren and a rescued German Shepherd Dog called Sasha.
+Pete is married to second wife Sue and between them they have four adult offsping plus seven grandchildren and a rescued German Shepherd Dog called Sasha.
 Their two elderly springer spaniels Bertie & Charlie died in 2017 just short of their 17th birthdays.

 Outside of work Pete has pursued many other interests: he was National Media Officer and then President of the Pagan Federation, the largest umbrella organisation for many Pagan paths across Europe.
 His spiritual interests have also led him to become a writer with over two dozen books published and he lectures across the UK and abroad.